Lung Cancer Causes

 Lung cancer causes for women are generally the same as for men (smoking, secondhand smoke, and asbestos exposure).

-The ACS projects that 3,000 more women will be diagnosed with lung cancer in 2023 than men.
-However, 7,200 more men are predicted to die from lung cancer than women.
+The American Cancer Society projects that 115,970 women will be diagnosed with lung cancer in 2025, compared to 110,680 men.
+However, roughly 4,000 more men will die than women this year.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.